charlola/hugo-theme-charlolamode/README.md

+This is a blog template based on the Hugo framework and on this [theme](https://github.com/nanxiaobei/hugo-paper).
+Check out my website www.heycharlola.com to get an idea.
-This is a blog template based on the Hugo framework and on this [theme](https://github.com/nanxiaobei/hugo-paper) It's quick and easy to use with the most minimal and basic functions.
+It's quick and easy to use with the most minimal and basic functions.

 ![ProfilePic](static/images/example_2.png)